MA in Literary Translation at the University of East Anglia:

 Possible Sources of Funding for Translators & Translation Projects

 English PEN produces a very useful spreadsheet listing possible sources of funding for translators working across the world.
 Visit English PEN to find out more.
 Literature Across Frontiers lists possible sources of funding for publishers.
 Frankfurt Book Fair website has a great page of organisations which offer programmes for the promotion of translations for publishing companies and translators.
-Creative Europe Desk UK offers funding for publishing works from one Eurpoean language into another.

 MA in Literary Translation